-HIST-127 History of Latinos in the United States (1846 to Present)
+HIST-127 History of Latinos in the United States (1846 - Present)

-3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC (Note: This course is identical to LARAZ-127.)
+(Note: This course is identical to LARAZ-127.)

 This course covers United States history from 1846 to the present with an emphasis on Latinos.
 The course will cover the Mexican War, Civil War, Great Depression, labor movement history, the Cold War, and the Latino struggle for civil rights.
 The course will emphasize Latino interactions with African Americans, Native Americans, European-Americans, and Asian Americans.
 Students will analyze the development of American economic, social and political institutions, as well as the United States Constitution.